Approved by the Energy, Environment, and Water Policy Committee on February 20, 2025

 Policy

-The American Society of Civil Engineers (ASCE) supports the ongoing assessment, maintenance, development, modernization, and reliability improvements of the electric transmission, and distribution infrastructure to improve grid resilience.
-These efforts should be based upon an analysis of increased demand, shifting sources of generation, the impact of extreme weather events, and the need to maintain the nation's energy resiliency and security.
+The American Society of Civil Engineers (ASCE) supports the ongoing assessment, maintenance, modernization, and development of the United States (U.S.) electric transmission infrastructure to improve grid reliability, resilience, security, and affordability.
+These efforts should be guided by:

 • Identification and prioritization of risks to energy security in energy transmission infrastructure, and the development of standards and guidelines for managing those risks.

-• Encouraging the use of ASCE Standards, Manuals of Practice, and other accepted engineering standards in the design and construction of transmission distribution infrastructure.
+• Use of ASCE Standards, Manuals of Practice, and other accepted engineering standards in the design and construction of transmission distribution infrastructure.

-• Developing a national resiliency plan that strengthens systems to withstand cyber-attacks, human-induced, and natural disruptive events and enable rapid restoration of supply after such events.
+• Development of a national resiliency plan that strengthens systems to withstand cyber-attacks, and human-induced or natural disruptive events and enable rapid restoration of supply after such events.

-• Mechanisms for a streamlined and timely approval of permitting energy transmission infrastructure to minimize the period from preliminary planning to operation.
+• Streamlining permit approval processes and timelines for energy transmission infrastructure projects to minimize the period from preliminary planning to operation.

 Issue

-The United States (U.S.) has an aging and complex patchwork system for energy transmission.
-The U.S.’s electric system consists of power generation, transmission lines, and substations that must operate cohesively to power our homes and businesses.
-Most components of these systems were constructed in the 1950s and 1960s with a 50-year life expectancy, and more than 640,000 miles of high-voltage transmission lines in the lower 48 states' power grids are at full capacity.
-The U.S. is anticipated to experience funding gaps in electric generation, transmission, and distribution that are projected to grow.
+The U.S. energy system is aging and being strained by modern consumer demands.
+Most components of these bulk transmission systems were constructed in the 1950s and 1960s with a 50-year life expectancy.
+Today, more than 640,000 miles of high-voltage transmission lines in the lower 48 states' power grids operate at full capacity with projected funding gaps in electric transmission infrastructure.

 Rationale